 Lemurs don’t like the cold.
 Our current facilities can house around 20 individuals per wing, and if the Lemur Center is to grow, we must keep the lemurs warm.
 Like the current facilities, the new animal care wing would provide indoor/outdoor housing and open another natural habitat enclosure for free-ranging lemurs.

 The Lemur Center’s veterinary team is unmatched in its knowledge of lemur medicine.
 The best veterinary care team for lemurs also need state-of-the-art facilities.
 Modern diagnostic equipment, surgery and treatment facilities, and non-invasive veterinary research space will ensure that the lemurs live long and with an exceptional quality of life.

 As you consider ways of giving, you may wish to make a planned gift that will honor your wish to support the Duke Lemur Center and provide you with important benefits.
 Planned giving can provide critical support either for a specific area or need or unrestricted to support the Center as a whole.
 Planned giving can be as simple as including the Duke Lemur Center in your will or as a beneficiary of your IRA.
 There are also life income gifts that can support the Lemur Center while providing a payment to you for life.
-If you are interested in giving a planned gift that will benefit the Duke Lemur Center click here. or contact Anne Morrison Bradley at 919-613-5224.
+If you are interested in giving a planned gift that will benefit the Duke Lemur Center, please contact Anne Morrison Bradley at 919-613-5224 or visit our gift planning website.
 Click here to learn how you can help secure the future of the Duke Lemur Center by starting an endowment for the DLC.

-If your corporation is interested in supporting the Duke Lemur Center please contact Janice Kalin at 919-401-7252.
+If your corporation is interested in supporting the Duke Lemur Center, please contact Susan Fitzgerald at 919-401-7252.

 Lemurs need to stay happy, healthy and busy just like you!
 In addition to our daily caretaking tasks, enrichment provides well need mental stimulation and physical activity for the lemurs!